savage-leo/ARIA_PRO/LOCAL_SETUP.md

 - Docker is not used in this setup.
 Ignore any Dockerfiles or compose files.
 Run everything locally.
 - If you need HTTPS locally, use a dev proxy (e.g. `vite.config.ts` proxy) or run Nginx locally as an optional add-on.
 - For MT5: ensure terminal is running and credentials are valid.
 Some endpoints may require a connected terminal.

+See also: `PORTS_AND_CONNECTIONS.md` for a concise port and connection matrix.